EnigmaCurry/midi-livecode/README.md

    * `default_bpm` - The beats per minute to use if *not* using Ableton Link.
    * `nudge_time` - Start playback earlier than otherwise, to correct for constant-time delay (seconds).
- * Run `python livecode.py` and it will autoreload on save
+ * Run `python -m midi_livecode.livecode` and it will autoreload on save

 ## Isobar